rawandahmad698/PyChatGPT/README.md

 ### Shall we get started?
 1. Clone the repository
 2. Install the requirements using `pip install -r requirements.txt`
-3. First, open `config.json` and enter your email and password.
+3. Open `config.json` and enter your email and password.
-4. Then, run `main.py` and let the script do the rest.
+4. Run `main.py` and let the script do the rest.

 ### Other notes
 If the token creation process is failing, on `main.py` on line 40